event4u-app/data-helpers/README.md

 - All mutation operations are sub-microsecond
 - Mapping operations are in the 5-7μs range

-Run benchmarks yourself: `composer bench`
+Run benchmarks yourself: `composer benchmark`

 ---